 In 2006, a 2 year old girl fell through an apartment window screen four stories to the concrete below.
 Motivated by this tragedy, our founder, began working with Minnesota Legislation to pass "Laela's Law", named in honor of the young girl who through a miracle survived the fall.
 The realization that it did not take a miracle to save a child, only responsible legislation, paved the way to begin working on passing similar laws in other states.

-Window falls account for numerous childhood deaths and 4,700 injuries for children each year.
+According to Cincinnati Children's, each year in the United States, 15 to 20 children under the age of 11 die, and nearly 15,000 are injured because of falls from windows.
 Most of these children are under three years old.
 Children living in apartment buildings have the highest number of window fall incidents — five times more than children living in other residences.
 But this worry faces mothers and fathers from every economic status.
 Even the rich and famous, such as Eric Clapton, have lost children to window falls.

 Passive Guards, such as Child Safety Screens and Guard Bars have been proven to prevent more than 96% of child window falls.

 National Association for Child Window Safety's most recent recipient for Child Safety Initiative Award is:

 Senator Mazie Hirono

 The NACWS recognizes and appreciate these individuals efforts to create safer windows in military housing by supporting appropriate legislation.

 An example of a "Miracle".
 But it does not take a miracle to save a child, "it just takes Responsible Code or Responsible Legislators making Responsible Laws"